 Tips and what you will need: a good sharp knife (my favorite) and a “Y” peeler are essential for working with butternut squash.
 I always use unbleached parchment and a rimmed cookie sheet with roasting veggies.
 The rimmed edges keep the oil from dripping in your oven and the parchment keeps the oil from ruining your pan.
 This recipe is Paleo and Whole 30 Complaint, gluten free, grain free and dairy free.

-The key to these fries is making sure your 'fry' is fairy thin.
+The key to these fries is making sure your 'fry' is fairly thin.
 About a 1/4".
 Be sure to place the rack in the upper third of oven near the heating element.

 - extra virgin olive oil